aws-samples/prompt-engineering-playground-with-sagemaker/README.md

   - Create an empty `templates` folder within `amazon-sagemaker-generativeai` folder before launching the app.
   - Next, run the next command found in start_playground.txt -- `streamlit run invoke_endpoint.py`.
 Make sure you are in the right directory to run this command in the terminal (`amazon-sagemaker-generativeai/studio-playground-ui/`).
 Once the command is executed, you can view your Streamlit app in your browser.
   - Copy the URL for SageMaker Studio and update the same by appending `/proxy/<port_no>`.
 You would have received the port number after running the Streamlit app.
 Domain URL should look similar to `https://d-lcxav5wg2gdg.studio.us-east-1.sagemaker.aws/jupyter/default/proxy/8502/`
-  - Once you open the domain link, it should have the information regarding adding the new model with the parameters we defined in `invoke_endpoint.py`.
+  - Once you open the domain link, you can update the json with your model details such as `endpoint_name` and `model parameters` including the ranges.

   ![image](/images/streamlitapp.png)

   - Click on `Apply (CMD+Enter)`.
 Once executed, you should be able to see the endpoint reflected on the left pane with the model parameters that can be tuned as a configuration knob while running prompt engineering.

   ![image](/images/flanmodel.png)

 - Now we can get started with the model playground and run prompt engineering on the deployed model endpoint within our environment in a secured fashion.